 Discounts at Ann Taylor Outlet Stores

-May 2018: An objector filed a Notice of Appeal regarding the decision to approve the settlement agreement.
+July 2018: The appeal was voluntarily dismissed, the reasons for which have not been disclosed.
+May 2018: An objector filed a Notice of Appeal regarding the decision to approve the…

-May 2016: A class-action lawsuit was filed against Ann Inc. and Ascena Retail Group for allegedly deceptively representing discounts at Ann Taylor retail outlet stores.
-The complaint claims that the represented discounts were “phantom markdowns” because the original prices were “artificially inflated,” were never the original price for the item, and were not the prevailing retail price within the three months immediately before the advertisement, as required by California law.
+February 2016: A class-action lawsuit was filed against Ascena Retail Group, Inc. and Ann Inc. for allegedly falsely advertising discounts at its retail outlet stores (including Ann Taylor Factory stores) by comparing sale prices to false market prices.
+Specifically, the complaint alleges that the market prices were artificially inflated and were never the original prices for the items.
+In addition, the market prices were not the prevailing market prices within the three months immediately before the advertisement, as required by California law.
 (Morrow et al v.
-Ascena Retail Group, Inc. and Ann Inc., Case No. 16-cv-3340, S. D. NY.)
+Ascena Retail Group, Inc., Ann Inc., and Does 1-50, Case No. 16-cv-344, S. D. CA.)

-For more information about other class-action lawsuits regarding Ann Taylor stores and TINA.org’s coverage of them, click here.
+For more information about misleadingly advertised discounts and TINA.org’s coverage of the issue, click here.